flutter/website/src/get-started/flutter-for/ios-devs.md

 While iOS treats images and assets as distinct items, Flutter apps have only assets.
-Resources that are placed in the `Images.xcasset` folder on iOS, are placed in an assets folder for Flutter.
+Resources that are placed in the `Images.xcasset` folder on iOS, are placed in an assets' folder for Flutter.
 As with iOS, assets are any type of file, not just images.
 For example, you might have a JSON file located in the `my-assets` folder: